 Your mattress is an important part of the sleep equation.
 The Better Sleep Council says mattresses should be replaced after 5 to 7 years, and Consumer Reports says replace whenever the bed is no longer comfortable.

 Check your bed for signs of wear (like deep impressions over 1.5 inches), and pay attention to your body as well.
-If you wake with aches and pains that fade within a couple of hours, it may be sign your mattress lacks support.
+If you wake with aches and pains that fade within a couple of hours, it may be a sign your mattress lacks support.

 Keep in mind that changes in age, weight, and health can also change comfort needs, even if the mattress itself is still in decent shape.

 9. Keep Pillows Fresh

 Pillows also prove important to comfort, and they should be replaced more often than mattresses.
 Down alternative and poly-fill pillows may need to be replaced every 1-2 years, while memory foam, latex, down, and buckwheat pillows can last a few more years with good care.

 If a pillow is too flat, too thick or no longer providing adequate cushioning, it can contribute neck pain, back pain, or pressure points.
 So, if your mattress is still in decent shape, but you have neck pain, your pillow could be the problem.